Kerr-Newman-AdS Black Hole Surrounded by Perfect Fluid Matter in Rastall Gravity: KN-ADS BLACK HOLE PROPERTIES IN PERFECT FLUID MATTER

-The equation (\ref{SL2}) has two roots.
-There are an ergospheres between out event horizon and static limit surfaces.
-The parameters $a, \omega, Q, \alpha, \Lambda, \theta$ and $\kappa\lambda$ could affect on the shape of ergosphere.
-In Fig.1 and Fig.2, we show the shapes of ergospheres for quintessence dark energy $\omega=-2/3$ and scalar field dark matter $\omega=-1/3$.
-They have the following properties: (1) the ergosphere size decreases with the increase of $\alpha$, indicating that dark energy and dark matter reduce the rotational energy of black hole; (2) the ergosphere size increases with the increase of $\kappa\lambda$ in the effective range of $\kappa\lambda$, implying that Mach principle makes the rotational energy of black hole to become large.
+This equation has two roots.
+There is an ergosphere between the event horizon and the static limit surface.
+The parameters $a, \omega, Q, \alpha, \Lambda, \theta$ and $\kappa\lambda$ could affect the shape of the ergosphere.
+In Fig. 1 and Fig. 2, we show the shapes of the ergosphere for dark energy ($\omega=-2/3$) and perfect fluid dark matter ($\omega=-1/3$), respectively.
+We find following properties of the ergosphere: (1) Its size decreases with the increasing $\alpha$, indicating that dark energy and perfect fluid dark matter reduce the rotational energy of the black hole; (2) Its size increases with the increasing $\kappa\lambda$ in the effective range.
+These results imply that the Mach principle or the re-arrangement of matter makes the rotational energy of the black hole larger.